ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 ### Guided information flow

 <!-- OPENDSA: START -->
-When writing a recursive method to solve a problem that requires traversing a binary tree, we want to make sure that we are visiting the required nodes (no more and no less).
+When writing a recursive function to solve a problem that requires traversing a binary tree, we want to make sure that we are visiting the required nodes (no more and no less).
 <!-- OPENDSA: END -->